NoahBres/CollegiateHighGame/README.md

 This game is essentially just a simple capture the flag game.
 The window is split in half, each player getting their own half.
 Each player has their own base with a "flag" (satellite) tethered to it.
 The goal is to capture the opponent's satellite and bring it to your own base.

+_Cool feature:_ The game has joystick support.
+Currently optimized for SNES joysticks.
+Check the demo below.

 ## 🎮 Demo

 > Test